mariushoch/ValueCounter/README.md

-Implementation of ValueCounter which allows counting unique values of any type hashable by std::hash
+ValueCounter allows counting unique values of any type (which is hashable by std::hash).

+This can for example be used to count the frequency of certain letters, or numbers.

 Requires C++11, tests require boost.